 UPDATE FROM MARCH 2017: Our first frozen embryo transfer, of Summer and Nymeria, ended in a blighted ovum miscarriage at nearly 6 weeks.
 I went back the next summer to transfer the remaining two (one didn’t survive to blast), and it was negative.
-(There was also a coup the day after our embryos were thawed, so that added some stress, plus my idiot doctor made at least one crucial mistake that might have tanked our chances.
+(There was also a military coup the day after our embryos were thawed, so that added some stress, plus my idiot doctor made at least one crucial mistake that might have tanked our chances.
 All in all a horrible summer.)

 P.S.
 It’s times like these when you really find out what your marriage is made of.
 Let’s just say… I’m a lucky woman. 🙂